Attached and Affiliated Units

 24 April- 5 May 1945

-The chemical battalions that were attached to the 103rd worked with any munitions or other materials that could be considered hazardous or required specialty handling.
-These units specifically handled the mortars (small tube fired grenade style explosives) that were other than traditional high explosive mortar rounds.
-These specialty rounds include any smoke, white phosphorous, or chemical and gas round that would be carried and fired if necessary.
+Chemical battalions attached to the 103rd worked with any munitions or other materials that were considered hazardous or required specialty training and handling.
+These units were responsible for any non-traditional (high explosive) mortar rounds such as smoke, white phosphorous, chemical, or gas rounds that would be carried and fired if necessary.
+Three different chemical units worked with the 103rd during the war.

 3rd Chemical Mortar Battalion: